Ron Wright (politician)

-Ronald Jack Wright (April 8, 1953 – February 7, 2021) was an American politician who served as the U.S. representative for Texas's 6th congressional district from 2019 until his death from COVID-19 in 2021.
+Ronald Jack Wright (April 8, 1953 – February 7, 2021) was an American politician who served as the U.S. representative for Texas's 6th congressional district from 2019 until his death in 2021.
 He was a member of the Republican Party.

 After serving on Arlington's city council and as tax assessor-collector for Tarrant County, Wright was elected to the House of Representatives in 2018 and reelected in 2020.
 Before his death from COVID-19 on February 7, 2021, Wright had been diagnosed with lung cancer in June 2019.

 Early life and education

 Ronald Jack Wright was born on April 8, 1953, in Jacksonville, Texas, the son of Peggy Darlene (Powar) and George Willis Wright.
 He grew up in Azle, Texas, graduating from Azle High School in 1971.
 He then attended the University of Texas at Arlington for two years, studying history, psychology, and political science.

 Career

 Before entering politics Wright worked at Ceramic Cooling Tower, Inc. He wrote several op-eds for the Fort Worth Star-Telegram in the 1990s, recommending public executions and display of corpses as a deterrent to crimes.

 Wright served on the Arlington City Council from 2000 to 2008 and as Mayor Pro-Tem of Arlington from 2004 to 2008.
 He then served as district director for Congressman Joe Barton from 2000 to 2009.
 From 2009 to 2011, Wright was Barton's Chief of Staff.
 Wright was appointed Tarrant County Tax Assessor-Collector in 2011, serving until 2018.

 In 2014, Wright's office added the motto "In God We Trust" to its stationery, including tax assessment envelopes and tax statements.